 With all our work, our friends and families, the social media we seem to be participating in, the shops seem to be getting bigger and busier, more outlet style places and super malls, we seem to be a busy society in all aspects of our lives with less time and more rush, even having self-check out because we need to check out immediately, and we somehow feel in control of our time if we can check out our items ourselves.
 It asks the question if the environment can be slowed down, will it enhance our experience?
 “Slow-Tech” offers an alternative vision for life in the twenty-first century – a rounded vision of balance and robustness that would be healthier for the planet – and healthier for us.
 (Price 2009)

-The constant usage of technology in our lives begins with intentions of closer connections and better productivity, but very often lead to more stress and anxiety that chip away at overall quality of life.
+The constant usage of technology in our lives begins with intentions of closer connections and better productivity, but very often lead to more stress and anxiety that chip away at the overall quality of life.
 The crux of what (Ferenczi 2011) writes is, “The best interpretation of the Ipsos survey results may be that people feel life is more technologically-infused, complicated and stressful because, well, it is.”

 Last Planet focuses on the consumer present in the retail environment, not the products on display, and it offers a chance to catch a glimpse of other consumers present within a certain timeframe.
 These participants (in this instance) share a shaving tip with their fellow shoppers.
 The interface also displays to them how often a certain name has been selected, thus raising the profiles to the other consumers.
 There is also a timestamp when the last planet was created.

 It is noted that further investigation could be undertaken to determine optimal location placement of Last Planet as well as scale.
 These are outside the scope of this project, but environment placement plays an important part “there can be several responses to the environment, responses such as cognitively, emotionally, and physiologically” (Bitner 1992).
-Last Planet for example would perhaps not offer as much reward if it were placed in a quiet low traffic jewelry shop – however the study noted that there was an increase in use of Last planet if the aisle was empty when a solitary person approached it, however the testing showed it is more popular when a group approaches it.
+Last Planet, for example, would perhaps not offer as much reward if it were placed in a quiet low traffic jewelry shop – however the study noted that there was an increase in use of Last planet if the aisle was empty when a solitary person approached it, however, the testing showed it is more popular when a group approaches it.

-This study looks at questions of engaging a consumer, capturing their attention and ultimately leading to modified behavior as these are issues that are examined and continually addressed in the retail environment.
+This study looks at questions of engaging a consumer, capturing their attention and ultimately leading to modified behaviour as these are issues that are examined and continually addressed in the retail environment.
 The paper will detail what the current thinking is in retail and the current technology solutions used illustrated with examples.
 It will then focus on a possible solution using ST and how it was implemented in this study.

-Taking those essential elements, the project explores if ST, which is seen as reflective, and introducing slowness, through materialization or manifestation as well as clear simple design; can we use it in what is traditionally seen as a fast paced heavily market area, fighting for consumers to chose their product.
+Taking those essential elements, the project explores if ST, which is seen as reflective and introducing slowness, through materialization or manifestation as well as clear simple design; can we use it in what is traditionally seen as a fast paced heavily market area, fighting for consumers to chose their product.

 Has this faced paced society got the time to take time?
 Can the perceived time be altered so that we have moments of reflection, possibly when we least expect it.